Kemmerer HP Replacement Project

 - Reducing Nox by 99% and potential methane emissions by 94% at this facility.

-- Enhances energy infrastructure reliability on the NWP, reducing maintenance outages and downtime to meet regional demand for affordable energy.
+- Enhances energy infrastructure reliability on the Northwest Pipeline, reducing maintenance outages and downtime to meet regional demand for affordable energy.